MamathaNaveen/LinearRegression/README.md

     BUilding Model using RFE.
 (Feature selection step=10) Including Statsmodel suggestions if required to improve R2 value is required.

+  We have successfully build model which covers 80%+ determines the variance in the dependent variable that can be explained by the independent variable.

 Technologies Used
 Python - version 3.11.1